Bator Sambuev: Chess biography

 Sambuev won the 2017 Canadian Championship (Zonal 2.2) in Montreal.
 He finished =1st with IM Nikolay Noritsyn in the 9-round Swiss with 8/9.
 They played four rapid games (15m + 10s) with White winning each time.
 Sambuev then won a controversial blitz playoff (1.5/0.5).
-In it, Sambuev held Noritsyn's queen in his hand during a time scramble.
-Noritsyn used an upside-down rook when he promoted to a queen.
-The arbiters, mistakenly believing the queen was on the table, ruled that the promotion had been to a rook rather than a queen, leading to a win for Sambuev.
+In it, Sambuev kept Noritsyn's queen in his hand after capturing it.
+During a time scramble, Noritsyn used an upside-down rook when he promoted to a queen (as there was no extra queen on the table).
+The arbiters, mistakenly believing that the queen had been on the table, ruled that the promotion had been to a rook rather than a queen, leading to a win for Sambuev.
 After the match, Noritsyn appealed to the Chess Federation of Canada, but the appeal was denied.

 Sambuev played in the 2017 World Cup at Tbilisi where he was eliminated in the first round by Wei Yi.

 He was =1st at the 2023 Canadian championship, with Nikolay Noritsyn and Shawn Rodrigue-Lemieux.

 Sambuev has frequently been the victor or the runner-up at Swiss tournaments in Canada and has been the top-rated Canadian player.